Phong-Kaster/Design-Pattern-In-Programming/README.md

 Prototype is a creational design pattern that specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

+Scenario: Assume you have a `Hash Map` has 100 elements.
+Each element has a pair `key` & `value`.
+Now, for exhaustive testing, you are mandatory to replace fifthly element & ninetieth element by 2 other pair key & value.
+If we create a new hashmap and loop through the first hash map, it's effective.
+Why don't we duplicate the Hash Map and just replace 2 positions as we want ?

 Prototype lets you produce new objects by copying existing ones without compromising their internals.
 The new object is an exact copy of the prototype but permits modification without altering the original.

 <p align="center">